jonahwilliams/typewriter/README.md

-# typewriter
+# Typewriter

-Given a simple Dart class like this, generate an encoder/decoder class for any number of different serialization formats.
-Not currently stable.
+<b>Typewritter</b> is a Dart library for generating [codecs](https://www.dartlang.org/articles/libraries/converters-and-codecs), encoder/decoder pairs for serialization/deserialization.
+This library is currently under active development and is not stable enough for non-experimental use.

+## Example Usage

 Anootations allow lite configuration of the serialized classes.
 ```dart